goatstone/aaarto/README.md

 Hedera SDK, Pinata, Node, JavaScript, HTML, SVG, CSS

 This project is done in the context of the Hello Future Hackathon [https://hedera.com/](https://hedera.com/)

+Aaarto was designed and developed by Jose Collas.
+Jose has a long history of web development and has a deep interest in crypto.